charliecalvert/charliecalvert.github.io/_posts/2023-04-19-resize-hyperv-ubuntu-disk.markdown

 categories: howto
 ---

-I used the **Quick Create** option in the **hyper-v manager** to create an ubuntu22.04desktop.
+I used the **Quick Create** option in the **Hyper-v Manager** to create an **Ubuntu 22.04 Desktop**.
 I thought I was creating a disk that was 127 gigabyte in size, but it had a maximum size of less than 12 gigabyte.

 I shut down the virtual machine and deleted the checkpoint so that only **Now** remained.
-After the checkpoint was deleted **Now** disappeared and the **hyper-v manager** showed no checkpoints.
+After the checkpoint was deleted **Now** disappeared and the **Hyper-v Manager** showed no checkpoints.

 I then went into settings, found the virtual hard drive, and edited it.
 I resized it to 64 gigabytes.
 All that was easy and went well.